tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/pure-functions.md

 How concrete or general we are in defining our input types is entirely up to us.
 Each comes with benefits and trade offs we will explore in chapters to come.

-### Intermission: Motivational coffee
+### Intermission

 By now the opaque window of the developer room has cleared up.
 You get up, lacking the coffee to motivate yourself to continue.
-In passing, you hear Jim muttering "fuck fuck fuuuck" under his breath.
-Barbara seems to hold her temples for dear life, staring in disbelief at some code the junior wrote the past week.
-"Well, you approved it", you think to yourself, while said junior furiously researches ways to center divs.
+In passing, you hear Jim muttering curses under his breath.
+Barbara seems to hold on to her temples for dear life, staring in disbelief at the juniors code from past week, while said junior furiously researches ways to center divs.

-On your way to the coffee machine you cross ways with Bob, who fixes you with a gaze that could pierce stone.

-"Making progress?", he asks, all too casually.

-"Sure.
-Seems simple enough.
-Just grabbing a cup before I write some tests, then I'm going to write the model."

-"Oh, don't worry about tests!
-We _really_ need this feature.
-You can test afterwards."

-As you mentally prepare yourself to attack Bob with a plethora of arguments about professional ethics and maintainability, he grabs your shoulders with both hands, pulls you in, uncomfortably close.

-"Please, man!
-My boss is breathing down my neck.", Bob whispers, while literally breathing down your neck.
-"You'll get all the time in the world to test this, _after_ we've released.
-I promise!", he lies.

-Something in the moment instills a feeling of protectiveness in you.
-You just want to wrap Bob in a warm blanket and tell him everything is going to be alright.
-Nothing else matters, not sales, not his boss, not these features, only this intimate moment between the two of you.

-"OK.", you resign.
-"But I'll take you up on that promise!"

-"Thank you!", a wave of relief washes over Bob, as the familiar cockiness visibly returns, and he [richtet sich auf].
-"So, I can expect your feature by tomorrow?"

-You feel violated, somehow.

-As you wait for the coffee machine to aggressively squirt coffee into your cup, your eyes wander over the floor in irritation.
-You feel like you have lost something, on your way from your machine.
-Your keys?
-No, you can feel them in your pocket.
-Your phone?
-Nah, you left that on your desk.
-Your integrity?
-Ah, yes, that's it.

-You lost your integrity.

-As you sit down again, ready to directly inject the caffeine into your blood stream, Jim
+As you sit down again, armed with fresh coffee ready to directly inject it into your blood stream, your colleague Jim (who works on a similar part of the code)
-erupts:

-"Done.
+erupts: "Done.
 Pushed.
 Merged."

-"Okay, who reviewed?", you voice your concern.

-"No need, it's working, I checked it!", he proudly proclaims.
-"And Bob said it's critical anyways, don't worry about it."

-"Bob just told me not to write tests, I just worry about the stability of these features."

-"He told you not to write what?", Jim asks absentmindedly.

-Sounds about right.
-You attempt to take a sip of coffee while simultaneously sighing, that could make things more efficient, you presume, as you pull in Jims changes.
+You raise your eyebrows, concerned, as you pull in Jims changes.

 ### Procedural impurity and shared complexity